mtli/sAP/README.md

 ```

 ## Acknowledgement
 We would like to thank the [mmdetection](https://github.com/open-mmlab/mmdetection) team for implementing so many different detectors in a single awesome repo with a unified interface!
-This greatly reduced the efforts for us to evaluate different detectors under our streaming setting.
+This greatly reduced our efforts to evaluate different detectors under our streaming setting.